gmullerb/base-style-config/js/README.md

 [regex[test]: Set of Eslint Regex Rules for Test](config/configs/regex/test.js).

 * For the moment, it has only 1 rule to check that name of variables create with `jasmine.createSpy()` or `jest.fn()` are prefixed with `mock` or `stub`.

+> Some of these rule may be obsolete in the future as other "core" lint rules arise.

 #### Mixing Regex/Rules